 The Middle Fork of the Salmon River in Idaho is one of the most prized river trips for rafters and paddlers because of its singular beauty but also because of its exclusivity: Access for private boaters is controlled by a lottery permit system, and the odds are against you.
-For the 2023 river season, there were 21,000+ launch applications for a total of 375 available slots.
 If you happen to grab the golden ticket, here’s an in-depth trip planning guide for the Middle Fork.
+(Check out our comprehensive guide to applying for river permits and tips on picking up river permit cancellations, including on the Middle Fork.)

 Boundary Creek launch site on the Middle Fork of the Salmon River